-The Student Feedback of Teaching (SFT) is an important component of teaching quality evaluation.
-The survey tool has been formatted to assist the university in improving student learning and faculty teaching.
-The survey focuses on improving student engagement and teaching and learning outcomes.
+The Student Feedback of Teaching (SFT) is an important component of instructing quality evaluation.
+The survey tool has been formatted to assist the university in improving student learning and faculty instructing.
+The survey focuses on improving student engagement and instructing and learning outcomes.
 Emphasis has been placed on faculty members' effectiveness at creating an environment for learning.

-Please consider each of the statements below and provide your feedback of teaching based on your experiences in this course.
+Please consider each of the statements below and provide your feedback of instructing based on your experiences in this course.
 Once the survey has been completed and after the final marks have been submitted, your instructor will be provided with a summary of the results.

 - 1 strongly disagree - 2 disagree - 3 neutral - 4 agree - 5 strongly agree - 6 not applicable - 1.
 A comprehensive course outline was provided (for example, the outline included: office hours, course topics evaluation methods, university policies, etc.) during the first two weeks of the term. - 2.
 Learning objectives and course outcomes were clearly presented. - 3.
 The course content matched what was presented on the course outline. - 4.
 The course materials were useful in promoting learning of the course concepts. - 5.
 The instructor encouraged student participation and feedback. - 6.
-The instructor responded to student questions and comments in a helpful manner. - 7.
-The instructor was respectful to the cultural/human diversity, diverse worldviews, learning disability, and/or physical disability of the students.
+The instructor responded to student questions and comments in a helpful manner.

-8. The instructor clearly explained key concepts of the course.

-9. When I asked for assistance, the instructor provided solutions.

-10. The instructor appeared interested and enthusiastic about teaching the course.

-11. I found the course appropriately challenging.

-12. I have acquired new perspectives and analytical skills as a result of taking this course.

-13. The knowledge from this class can be applied to a variety of situations.

-14. Appropriate teaching techniques were used by the instructor to enhance my learning.

-15. Graded materials were aligned with the learning outcomes for the course.

-16. Feedback on graded materials was timely.

-17. Overall, I was satisfied with the instructor.

-18. Overall, I was satisfied with this course.
+- 7. The instructor was respectful to the cultural/human diversity, diverse worldviews, learning disability, and/or physical disability of the students. - 8.
+The instructor clearly explained key concepts of the course. - 9.
+When I asked for assistance, the instructor provided solutions. - 10.
+The instructor appeared interested and enthusiastic about instructing the course. - 11.
+I found the course appropriately challenging. - 12.I have acquired new perspectives and analytical skills as a result of taking this course. - 13.
+The knowledge from this class can be applied to a variety of situations. - 14.
+Appropriate instructing techniques were used by the instructor to enhance my learning. - 15.
+Graded materials were aligned with the learning outcomes for the course. - 16.
+Feedback on graded materials was timely. - 17.
+Overall, I was satisfied with the instructor. - 18.
+Overall, I was satisfied with this course.